Adillwma/QuantumHarmonics/README.md

 ### Methodology

-Given our choice of units the potential for the hydrogen atom can be written :
+Given our choice of units the potential for the hydrogen atom can be written,

 $$
 V(r_i) = \frac{-2}{r_i} + \frac{l(l+1)}{r_i^2} \tag{14}